-The difference in means between the treatments and controls is an estimate of the average treatment effect among the treated which, since the treatment and controls differ only by randomisation, is an estimate of the average treatment effect for all.
-This standard but remarkable result depends both on randomisation and on the linearity of expectations.
+The difference in means between the treatments and controls is an estimate of the average treatment effect among the treated, which, since the treatment and controls differ only by randomization, is an estimate of the average treatment effect for all.
+This standard but remarkable result depends both on randomization and on the linearity of expectations.

-One immediate consequence of this derivation is a fact that is often quoted by critics of RCTs but is often ignored by practitioners, at least in economics: RCTs are informative about the mean of the treatment effects, $Y{i1} - Y{i0}$, but do not identify other features of the distribution.
-For example, the median of the difference is not the difference in medians, so an RCT is not, by itself, informative about the median treatment effect, something that could be of as much interest to policy makers as the mean treatment effect.
+One immediate consequence of this derivation is a fact that is often quoted by critics of RCTs, but often ignored by practitioners, at least in economics: RCTs are informative about the mean of the treatment effects, $Y{i1} - Y{i0}$, but do not identify other features of the distribution.
+For example, the median of the difference is not the difference in medians, so an RCT is not, by itself, informative about the median treatment effect, something that could be of as much interest to policymakers as the mean treatment effect.
 It might also be useful to know the fraction of the population for which the treatment effect is positive, which once again is not identified from a trial.
-Put differently, the trial might reveal an average positive effect although nearly all of the population is hurt with a few receiving very large benefits, a situation that cannot be revealed by the RCT although it might be disastrous if implemented.
-Indeed, Kanbur (2001) has argued that much of the disagreement about development policy is driven by differences of this kind.
+Put differently, the trial might reveal an average positive effect although nearly all of the population is hurt with a few receiving very large benefits, a situation that cannot be revealed by the RCT, although it might be disastrous if implemented.
+Indeed, Ravi Kanbur (2001) has argued that much of the disagreement about development policy is driven by differences of this kind.

 Given the minimal assumptions that go into an RCT, it is not surprising that it cannot tell us everything that we would like to know.
-Heckman and Smith (1995) discuss these issues at greater length, and also note that, in some circumstances, more can be learned.
-Essentially, the RCT gives us two marginal distributions, from which we would like to infer a joint distribution; this is impossible, but the marginal distributions limit the joint distribution in a way that can be useful, for example if the distribution among the treated stochastically dominates the distribution among the controls.
+Heckman and Smith (1995) discuss these issues at greater length and also note that, in some circumstances, more can be learned.
+Essentially, the RCT gives us two marginal distributions from which we would like to infer a joint distribution; this is impossible, but the marginal distributions limit the joint distribution in ways that can be useful.
+For example, Charles F. Manski (1996)